-1,000 units/CHF 1,000 Number of shares Total nominal value Capital eligible for dividend Share capital at previous year-end 260 26,000 26,000 Share capital at current year-end 260 26,000 26,000
+1,000 units/CHF 1,000 Number of shares Total nominal value Capital eligible for dividend Share capital at previous year-end 260 26,000 26,000 Share capital at current year-end 260 26,000 26,000 which is 100% owned by SIX Group Ltd. Therefore, no securities are held by executives, directors or employees.
+Furthermore, no employee participation scheme is in place.
+The statutory reserves below 50% of the nominal share capital are not freely distributable and may only be used to cover losses.

 All registered shares and therefore all voting rights (1 share = 1 vote) of SIX SIS Ltd are held by its parent company, SIX Securities Services Ltd. The share capital is fully paid in.
 As there is no capital increase planned, no authorized or conditional capital exists.
+SIX Securities Services Ltd is wholly owned by SIX Exchange Group Ltd,